contao/docs/docs/dev/framework/search-indexing.md

 That's why Contao ships with a search indexer abstraction, giving you the freedom to disable the core features and connect it with your favourite search engine such as [Algolia](https://www.algolia.com) or [Elasticsearch](https://www.elastic.co).

-{{< version "4.9" >}}

 ## Triggering the Search Index

 Indexing in Contao happens in two different ways which may or may not be combined:

-* You can trigger the built-in website crawler (which is based on [Escargot](https://github.com/terminal42/escargot)) by either rebuilding the search index manually in the back end or having a cron job that triggers
+* You can trigger the built-in website crawler (which is based on [Escargot](https://github.com/terminal42/escargot)) by either rebuilding the search index manually in the back end or by executing this command on the command line:

   ```bash
   $ vendor/bin/contao-console contao:crawl